dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 of this file is a bit painful.
 Ideally, we would like to describe the node.js dependencies alongside our Leinengen project file and have a plugin generate the package.json definition for us.
 A bonus effort would also let us execute start and stop targets all from Leinengen.
-I'm thinking that this sounds like a good rainy day project whenever I have the time.
+I\'m thinking that this sounds like a good rainy day project whenever I have the time.

-As a comparison to Clojurescript, I've also provided the same application written in JavaScript to compare.
-In both cases, I could have used more terse syntax to shorten up the code but opted to leave them expanded so it's easier to compare the two.
+As a comparison to Clojurescript, I\'ve also provided the same application written in JavaScript to compare.
+In both cases, I could have used more terse syntax to shorten up the code but opted to leave them expanded so it\'s easier to compare the two.

 {% prism javascript %}